 - Access your hPanel, go to the Hosting page, and click Manage beside your domain name.

-- Scroll down to the Website section and click on the Auto Installer.
+- Scroll down to the Website section on the sider and click on Auto Installer.

 - On the new page, select WordPress.

 - The Install WordPress pop-up window will appear.
 Select the subdomain name from the drop-down menu and fill in all of the required information in the fields provided.
-Once finished, click the Install button.
+Click Next and Install.

 - Once the installation is complete, you will be redirected to the hosting dashboard for the subdomain you just created.
 Click the Edit Website button to access the WordPress admin dashboard and begin customization.